 Property, Plant and Equipment are initially measured and subsequently valued on the basis required by CIPFA and in accordance with the Statements of Asset Valuation Principles and Guidance Notes issued by the Royal Institute of Chartered Surveyors (RICS).
 This is performed by the Council's In-house Valuer and its appointed Valuers, Wilkes Head and Eve LLP.
-Property, plant and equipment are classified into the groupings required by the Code of Practice.
+Property, Plant and Equipment are classified into the groupings required by the Code of Practice.

-Individual categories of assets are carried on the balance sheet on the following basis:
+Individual categories of assets are valued on the following basis: